You are visiting www.chateauneuf.dk published by a wine lover from Denmark

 Saint Cosme (negociant wines)

-Beside the production from own fields Barruol has long time contracts with producers from other appellations (Chateauneuf du Pape, Cotes du Rhone, Côte Rotie, Saint Joseph, Condrieu and Côtes du Ventoux).
-The wines from these fields are vinified with close supervision from Barruol and sold with the name Saint Cosme (without “Chateau de”)
+Beside the production from own vineyards Barruol has long time contracts with producers from other appellations.
+The wines from these vineyards are vinified with close supervision from Barruol and sold with the name Saint Cosme (without “Chateau de”)

 Chateauneuf du Pape